 LMHAs’ Role in All Texas Access

 According to the legislation, an LMHA is considered rural if it serves a county with a population of 250,000 or less.
-HHSC, with input from participating LMHAs, will designate regional groups consisting of at least two LMHAs.
-These regional groups will work with respective community partners to develop plans to increase the region’s capacity for mental health services.
+HHSC, with input from participating LMHAs, designated regional groups of at least two LMHAs.
+These regional groups develop plans to increase the region’s capacity for mental health services.
 Each plan will address the goals outlined in the legislation of reducing: